awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 **Note**
 Some edits, such as moving an action from one stage to another stage, delete the last known state history for the action\.
 In addition, if a pipeline contains one or more secret parameters, such as an OAuth token for an action, that token is masked by a series of asterisks \(\*\*\*\*\)\.
 These secret parameters are left unchanged unless you edit that portion of the pipeline \(for example, if you change the name of the action that includes the OAuth token or the name of the stage that contains an action that uses an OAuth token\)\.
 If you make a change that affects an action that includes an OAuth token, you must include the value of the token in the edited JSON\.
 For more information, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
 It is a security best practice to rotate your personal access token on a regular basis\.
 For more information, see [Use GitHub and the AWS CodePipeline CLI to Create and Rotate Your GitHub Personal Access Token on a Regular Basis](GitHub-rotate-personal-token-CLI.md)\.

    The following example shows how you would add another deployment stage in the pipeline\.json file\.
-This stage will run after the first deployment stage named *Staging*\.
+This stage runs after the first deployment stage named *Staging*\.
 **Note**
 This is just a portion of the file, not the entire structure\.
 For more information, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.